-DESCRIPTIONAdequate sedation and analgesia are important parts of diagnostic and therapeutic endoscopic procedures.
-Various levels of sedation and analgesia (anesthesia) may be used depending on the patient’s status and the procedure being performed.
+Adequate sedation and analgesia are important parts of many diagnostic and therapeutic endoscopic procedures.
+Various levels of sedation and analgesia (anesthesia) may be used, depending on the patient’s condition and the procedure being performed.

 Moderate (conscious) sedation is generally used for both diagnostic and uncomplicated therapeutic endoscopic procedures.
 Moderate sedation involves the administration of medication with or without analgesia to achieve a state of depressed consciousness while maintaining the patient’s ability to respond to stimulation.
 It includes pre- and post-sedation evaluations, administration of sedation, and monitoring of the cardiorespiratory functions (heart rate, blood pressure, and oxygen level.)
 Moderate sedation is commonly performed using diazepines with or without narcotic agents.
 For routine endoscopic procedures and screenings among patients without risk factors or significant medical conditions, moderate sedation is considered a sufficient level of sedation.

-Propofol (marketed as Diprivan® or as generic products) was first approved by the U.S. Food and Drug Administration in the late 1980s.
-The current FDA-approved label for Diprivan states that it is indicated for initiation and maintenance of Monitored Anesthesia Care (MAC) sedation, combined sedation and regional anesthesia, or Intensive Care Unit (ICU) sedation of intubated, mechanically ventilated patients in adults only.
-It is also approved for induction of general anesthesia in patients greater than or equal to 3 years of age, and maintenance of general anesthesia in patients greater than or equal to 2 months of age.
+Propofol Diprivan® (AstraZeneca) was first approved by the U.S. Food and Drug Administration in the late 1980s.
+The current FDA-approved label for Diprivan® states that it is indicated for initiation and maintenance of monitored anesthesia care sedation, combined sedation and regional anesthesia, or intensive care unit sedation of intubated, mechanically ventilated patients (adults only).
+It is also approved for induction of general anesthesia in patients 3 years of age and older and maintenance of general anesthesia in patients 2 months of age and older.

 This policy only addresses anesthesia services for diagnostic or therapeutic endoscopic procedures.